rust-embedded/book/src/intro/install/linux.md

 ATTRS{idVendor}=="0483", ATTRS{idProduct}=="374b", MODE:="0666"
 ```

-Then reload the udev rules with:
+Then reload all the udev rules with:

 ``` console
 $ sudo udevadm control --reload-rules